shank03/XORCryptor-Rust/README.md

 # XORCryptor Lib

-Library for encrypting and decrypting using XOR bitwise operation
+Algorithm for encrypting and decrypting based on XOR bitwise operation

 [About algorithm](https://github.com/shank03/XORCryptorLib/blob/main/About.md)